treuthardt/P2DFFT/README.md

-# P2DFFT
+# Overview
-_P2DFFT_ is a new parallelized version of _2DFFT_, a code that allows the user to isolate and measure the spiral arm pitch angle of galaxies.
-The user input has been simplified and depending on the number of cores available, _P2DFFT_ runs significantly faster than the older serial version, _2DFFT_.
+P2DFFT has simplified the user input and depending on the number of cores available, runs significantly faster than the older serial version, _2DFFT_.
 Further enhancements include:
 * Allowing direct input of FITS images
 * Optionally outputting inverse Fourier transform FITS images
 * Ability to generate idealized logarithmic spiral test images of a specified size that have 1 to 6 arms with pitch angles of -75 degrees to 75 degrees